jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Windows Disk Space Growth Report has been improved to better support multiple selected connections. | SoSSE-5383 There is now the ability to connect to an e-mail server that does not have TLS enabled; contact support for details. | DS-1402
-The Extended Events session filter has been enhanced. | DS-1245 Spotlight Enterprise can now be used to monitor SQL Server 2017 Analysis Services. | DS-1191 Improved efficiency on executing the MoveDiagnosticServerHost stored procedure in the Spotlight Statistics Repository. | DS-976
+The Extended Events session filter has been enhanced. | DS-1245 The SQL Agent - Jobs Failed alarm has been enhanced to report on all jobs failed within the data collection period. | DS-1212 Spotlight Enterprise can now be used to monitor SQL Server 2017 Analysis Services. | DS-1191 Improved efficiency on executing the MoveDiagnosticServerHost stored procedure in the Spotlight Statistics Repository. | DS-976
 Increased the security between the Spotlight Enterprise Diagnostic Server and the Out of Process Collector using sockets instead of HTTP. | DS-502